How to Manage the ‘Wanting-to-fix-my-Partner’ Pattern

 • Use positive body language to acknowledge what he is saying with a nod or a smile.
 He will feel appreciated and therefore more likely to listen to you.

 • To show you have listened, repeat back what you have heard or ask a focused question.
 This shows him you understand and sympathise.
-Continue reading Are You Communicating Effectively in Your Relationship?
+Continue Reading Are You Communicating Effectively in Your Relationship?
 Part 1…

 Love Language Part 2 – Quality Time

-May 18, 2008 at 4:44 pm | In communication, love | Leave a Comment
+May 18, 2008 at 4:44 pm | Posted in communication, love/relationship/marriage | Leave a comment

 Tags: , ,